Aberdeen F.C.–Rangers F.C. rivalry: Rangers return

 The indications that Rangers had once again become significantly more powerful than Aberdeen were reinforced when they won 5–0 in their first meeting of the 2019–20 season at Ibrox, the widest winning margin in 15 years.
 Rangers also took a two-goal lead in the next match at Pittodrie, but this time Aberdeen fought back for a 2–2 draw, a result that, along with the following fixture at Ibrox three months later which ended goalless, negatively impacted the Glasgow club's title challenge in which few points were being dropped by either Rangers or eventual champions Celtic.
 The following season Rangers made no such mistakes, beating Aberdeen three times as part of a 32-match unbeaten run which saw them confirmed as title winners in early March 2021, a first major trophy in a decade; at that point Aberdeen had 39 fewer points and were in a battle to finish third.
 While Gerrard had proven his coaching abilities, McInnes was dismissed a day later, a decision not directly relating to Rangers' win but a gradual decline from the standards his team had set a few years earlier.
 Rangers went on to complete an unbeaten league season (dropping only 12 points across the 38 fixtures), confirmed with a 4–0 win over Aberdeen on the final day; the Dons finished fourth.

 The 2022–23 Scottish League Cup semi-final between the clubs was a close affair, Rangers coming from behind to win 2–1 after extra time at Hampden (their equaliser coming from Ryan Jack and the winner set up by Scott Wright, both former Aberdeen men).
+Towards the end of the league campaign, Aberdeen (now managed by former Rangers youth player Barry Robson) won 2–0 at Pittodrie, a result which helped them to secure 3rd place in the Premiership while denting Rangers' faint hopes of catching Celtic for the title.
+18 arrests were later made in relation to disorder surrounding the match, and Rangers issued a statement condemning the abusive chanting by some home supporters.
+The last meeting of the season was a 1–0 win at Ibrox for Rangers, who finished runners-up seven points behind their local rivals but 35 ahead of Aberdeen.